Mike Zunino hits pair of homers to power Mariners to a 6-2 victory over Detroit

 Then on the eighth pitch, Zunino clubbed it over the wall in left field, giving the Mariners a 4-2 lead they wouldn’t give up.

+Zunino said staying alive and fouling off two pitches with two strikes helped him see all that Wilson had.

+“I saw what he was throwing and was just able to get a cutter (in the) middle and throw my hands through the barrel of the bat,’’ he said.

-As if to try to further prove his resurgence is lasting, Zunino then hit another two-run homer — again scoring Dyson — off Francisco Rodriguez to make it 6-2 in the eighth.
+As if to try to further prove his resurgence is lasting, Zunino then hit another two-run homer — again scoring Dyson — off Francisco Rodriguez to make it 6-2 in the eighth inning.

+“Just trusting the routine, trusting the process,’’ said Zunino, aware of how quickly the game can turn in either direction.

-If Zunino and Pazos were the obvious stars, manager Scott Servais would also likely point to rookie starter Sam Gaviglio, who battled some wildness to get the key outs he needed to keep Seattle in it early.
+Seattle stayed in it early due to some gutty pitching from starter Sam Gaviglio, who battled some wildness to get the key outs he needed to keep Seattle in it early.
+Gaviglio walked four, and he threw 84 pitches in five innings in what was his latest solid start.
+He induced double plays in the third and fourth innings to limit the damage.

 Gaviglio, who hadn’t appeared in a big-league game before May 11 but was forced into the rotation due to injuries, has pitched at least five innings in all seven of his starts and allowed two or fewer runs in five.